Get Started as an Account Engagement ISV

 No, since you’re already a Consulting Partner there are no additional fees to also become a PDO.

-The following are the key features available to you to build a Pardot app:
+The following are the key features available to you to build an Account Engagement app:

 - Custom Email Builder Components